nickblackburn/Smoke-or-Fire/README.md

 # Smoke or Fire

-Author: Nick Blackburn in 2015
+Author: Nicholas Blackburn in 2015

-Description: Choose a card through each game cycle and try to pick the correct answer.
+Description: Fun iOS app Card Game --> Choose a card through each game cycle and try to pick the correct answer.

 1. Smoke (black card) or Fire (red card).
 2. Higher or Lower (compared to the first card pulled).